Code-Institute-Submissions/azimny86-K-Fit_JuneResub/README.md

 ## Icons

-I made my decision to implement icons , from a  __[Font Awesome](https://fontawesome.com/)__ .
+I made my decision to implement icons, from a  __[Font Awesome](https://fontawesome.com/)__ .
-  Selected icons assist and visual way to help you navigate the website.Navbar will transform to a hamburger icon to meke easier to navigate on mobile devices.
+  Selected icons assist and visual way to help you navigate the website.
+Navbar will transform into a hamburger icon to make it easier to navigate on mobile devices.

 <br/>

 ## Colors

-As I told before , colar are based on colors used on K-fit logo.
+As I told before,  I based on colors used on the K-fit logo.
 You can see my color palette __[here](https://colorhunt.co/palette/277227)__.
 I didn't want to use too much color on the web page :

 ![Color Scheme](images/wireframes/Color-Hunt-Palette276531.png)
 * #3f3f3f: This color will be used for the navbar it will be separated from the rest of the content even on the page
-* #a6187f: This color will be used for the border and a color of content on site.
+* #a6187f: This color will be used for the border and color of content on site.
-* #fafafa: This color it's use primary for background-color.
+* #fafafa: This color is used primarily for background color.
 Everything will separate nicely on it

 <br/>